serjisa/cycling_T/README.md

 We also compared results with the baseline method - knn classification on the dataset without any preprocessing of the cell cycle signal.

+### Preparation of datasets for training and validation of pipelines.

+The process of preparing datasets for training and validation is shown in the diagram.
+The scanpy package was used as the main tool for working with single-sell transcriptomes.
+Scirpy was used for TCR analysis.

 ## Results